BSc (Hons) Diagnostic Radiography and Imaging

-- Irish Leaving certificate 300 points calculated from 5 higher level subjects to include 80 points from a science
+- Irish Leaving certificate - 120 points calculated from 5 higher level subjects to include B2 or above from science

 - A science based foundation degree in which all modules are passed with an average mark of 60% over all.

-- A science or radiography based Access Diploma.
-Overall pass of 60 credits.
-L3 credits should include 24 graded at distinction and a further 12 graded at merit or above.
-For those applicants who do not have GCSE English language grade C or equivalent we require 6 credits in English language and for those who do not have GCSE mathematics grade C or equivalent we require 6 credits in numerical subjects
+- Access to HE in Science or Health Studies (or similar) to include 45 credits at level 3 of which 24 credits are Distinction including 9 credits from a Science subject and 21 credits are Merit For those applicants who do not have GCSE english grade C or equivalent we require 6 credits in English and for those that do not have GCSE Maths Grade C or equivalent we require 6 credits in numerical subjects.

-- For a science based degree minimum of 2:2 classification achieved.
-For a non-science based degree minimum of 2:1 classification achieved
+- For a science based degree minimum of 2:2 classification achieved